 Brian Halligan is the co-founder and Executive Chairperson of the company.
 He has served as a member of our Board since 2005, as Chairperson since 2014, and previously served as our chief executive officer from 2005 until September 2021.
-Mr. Halligan is also an author and a senior lecturer at the Massachusetts Institute of Technology.
+Mr. Halligan is also an author and a senior lecturer at the Massachusetts Institute of Technology, as well as a senior advisor at Sequoia Capital.
 Prior to founding HubSpot, Mr. Halligan worked as the vice president of sales of Groove Networks, which was later acquired by Microsoft Corporation.
 Mr. Halligan served on the board of directors of Fleetmatics Group, a global provider of fleet management solutions until its acquisition by Verizon Communications Inc. in November 2016.
 Mr. Halligan has served as a general partner of Propeller Ventures since October 2022.
 We believe Mr. Halligan is qualified to serve as a director on our Board due to his knowledge of HubSpot and our business and his prior service as our Chief Executive Officer.